shells12333/Udacity-System-Monitor-Project/README.md

 The project consists of simple ways to read and display information about a given Linux system.
 This information underlines the general CPU usage, uptime, and utilization of different processes.
 The software's theme closely resembles htop, providing a clean interface to show the highlighted parts of a computer.
 Importantly, this project was my first, so the code is not as robust or professional as a novice program would appear.

+The key concepts which I learned through this project were the following:
+Object-Oriented-Programming
+Interfacing with existing code
+The Linux system design (navigating filesystem to retrieve different stats)